PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/ComputerVision/ComputerVisionDataCollection.md

 ## 1. Dataset

 In Block C of Year 1, you created a custom dataset based on images extracted from the large-scale Open Images dataset.
 In this block, you will generate your own data by taking pictures or synthetically generating them in a robotic simulation environment.
-To meet the project requirements, you, as a group, need to create three image datasets; two real-life image datasets ('easy', and 'difficult' object detection task), and one synthetic image dataset ('easy' object detection task).
+To meet the project requirements, you, as a group, need to create two image datasets; one real-life image datasets ('difficult' object detection task), and one synthetic image dataset ('easy' object detection task).

 ## 1.1 The challenges of object detection